RaffOwO/vesuveus/README.md

 The plate and the base are magnetic so you can easily open it and work on any issue without an hassle.
 For the build I suggest magnetic disks with 8cm in diameter with an height of 2cm, but anything lower than that should work just fine, just glue them in the circular spots.

 ## Build Guide!
 (WIP)
+This section is a work in progress, I will update it as soon as I can.
+Next time I will build another one of this beauty I will take more pictures and videos to make the guide more complete.

+### BOM (Bill of Materials)
 What you need:
 - 40 switches
 - 40 keycaps